HOW TO GET YOUR STIMULUS CHECK

 Get the Information You Need

-The informative guide includes an FAQ section for understanding important info, including:
+The stimulus guide includes an FAQ section for understanding important info, including:

 - Who is eligible to receive a stimulus check?